-Before the PYJ model can become a standard approach for delivering services and supports in a youth justice context, however, researchers and practitioners must also continue to test and refine the model.
-First, they need to reduce the multitude of developmental concepts to a workable set of core elements.
+Before the PYJ model can become a standard approach for delivering services and supports in a youth justice context, researchers and practitioners must continue to test and refine the model.
+The youth justice field needs to reduce the multitude of developmental concepts to a workable set of core elements.
 Having too many goals and principles is akin to having none.
 Next, youth justice professionals need to construct a framework that joins the operational realities of youth justice with the broad array of ideas linked with positive adolescent development.
 Practitioners need a framework that is clearly rooted in the theoretical and empirical literature about adolescent development, but customized for a youth justice environment.

 The document that launched the Positive Youth Justice Model was published in 2010 by the Coalition for Juvenile Justice.